-Fractures of the foot may occur in the toes, the middle bones of the foot (metatarsals—see Metatarsal Fractures), the two small round bones at the base of the big toe (sesamoids—see Sesamoid Fractures), or the bones at the back of the foot, including the heel bone (calcaneus—see Fractures of the Heel Bone).
+Fractures of the foot include toe fractures and fractures of the middle bones of the foot (metatarsal fractures), the two small round bones at the base of the big toe (sesamoid fractures), or the bones at the back of the foot, including fractures of the heel bone (calcaneus).

 Where Foot Fractures Occur